Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-4/readme.md

 ## Episode 4 Outline
 ## Act 1
-They realize that Makkusu does not know who they are.
+They realize that Makkusu might not not know who they are.

 Xenos: I guess it worked out in our favor after all